Yield: 3 quarts

 ADD remaining ingredients to blender.

 BLEND until very smooth.
 DRIBBLE water, if needed to help it blend.
-USE a high powered blender for best results, OR blend half a recipe at a time to get very smooth.
+USE a high powered blender for best results, or blend half a recipe at a time to get very smooth.

 SLOWLY POUR blender mixture across the bottom of casserole dish.
 It will be runny–don't worry!

-COOL in refrigerator for 30-60 minutes until somewhat set.
+COOL for 30-60 minutes until somewhat set.

 MAKE favorite fruit topping or pie filling—- blueberry, strawberry, rhubarb, blackberry, peach. etc. (See recipes in Fruit section of this website)